 What is the ideal situation here?
 You cannot count on customers to call during business hours, and you cannot be by the telephone around the clock.
 However, it seems best to ensure the phone gets answered when the call comes in.
 Then, there is no need for a return call.

 Smith.ai offers a 24/7 answering service with experienced and trained virtual receptionists who know your brand and can answer questions specifically about your company, products, and services.
 Alternatively, we can screen your calls and allow for appointment scheduling.
 This way, a qualified lead can discuss their concerns with one of your team members in detail.
+We can even do your sales outreach, and call your leads to qualify them in the first place.

 A web chat is a good option for those who do not like to talk on the telephone but need quick answers.
 However, having someone on call from your team around the clock to man a chat rarely makes sense.
 Smith.ai provides a virtual assistant for your 24/7 website chat.
 Our skilled team members can: